bUnit-dev/bUnit/docs/site/docs/verification/verify-component-state.md

 The <xref:Bunit.IRenderedComponent`1> type makes it possible to inspect the instance of the component under test (`TComponent`), and trigger re-renders explicitly.

 > [!NOTE]
-> Since <xref:Bunit.IRenderedComponent`1> inherits from <xref:Bunit.IRenderedFragment>, all the markup verification techniques covered on the <xref:verify-markup> page also applies to the <xref:Bunit.IRenderedComponent`1> type.
+> Since <xref:Bunit.IRenderedComponent`1> inherits from <xref:Bunit.IRenderedFragment>, all the markup verification techniques covered on the <xref:verify-markup> page also apply to the <xref:Bunit.IRenderedComponent`1> type.

 ## Inspecting the Component Under Test